Entocort side effects and drug information

 - brain injury

-- degeneration of the body’s resistance against infection
+- degeneration of the body’s resistance against infection may happen

 - wide-angle glaucoma